GoogleCloudPlatform/cloud-opensource-java/linkage-monitor/README.md

 ```
 set -e # fail if any of command fails
-# Install artifacts to local Maven repository.
+# Install artifacts in the local Maven repository.
 The command depends on build system of the project.
 mvn install -DskipTests

 # For Gradle,